shehreendheda/katacoda-scenarios/rumcwv/rumcwv2/step2.md

     ![cdnsync](assets/cdnsync.png)

-    Notice that values for `applicationId` and `clientToken`.
+    Notice that values for `applicationId` and `clientToken` are displayed in the generated code snippet.
 You will need these to set up RUM in your application.

     Adding RUM to Storedog like this propagates every app user’s session performance information up to Datadog and helps you retain and analyze not only the app’s CWV scores, but also every aspect of performance timing that is relevant to both UX and business concerns.

 6. On the right, click the **IDE** tab.

-    Open the file `store-frontend-instrumented-fixed/app/spree/views/layouts/application.html.erb`{{open}}.
+    Open the file `store-frontend-instrumented-fixed/app/views/spree/layouts/application.html.erb`{{open}}.
 This Ruby file is the main template for the Storedog app.
 By integrating the RUM script here, RUM will be available throughout the application.

-    **Lines 10-19** are the RUM script in the front end and set the initialization arguments.
-This code may be slightly outdated (and different) than the current code snippet in the Datadog UI.
+    **Lines 13-23** are the RUM script in the front end and set the initialization arguments.
+This code may be slightly different (outdated) than the current code snippet in the Datadog UI.
 It will still work.

     Notice that the code snippet includes environment variables for `applicationId` and `clientToken`.